Malicious vs Objectionable: Distinguishing Malicious Site Content From Objectionable Site Content

-Malicious and Objectionable content both have negative connotations and both may be harmful, potentially dangerous and threaten the safety of online users.
+Both malicious site content and objectionable site content may be harmful, potentially dangerous and threaten the safety of online users.
 Some online content really pushes the boundaries of what is globally perceived as socially acceptable behavior, leading to some confusion around where the lines are drawn.
-There are, however, very clear distinctions between what constitutes Malicious vs Objectionable content — the easiest differentiator being that Malicious content is always Malicious, regardless of any cultural biases or perception.
-Malicious is black or white, whereas Objectionable is hundreds of shades of gray.
+There are, however, very clear distinctions between what constitutes malicious vs objectionable content — the easiest differentiator being that malicious site content is always malicious, regardless of any cultural biases or perception.
+Malicious is black or white, whereas objectionable is hundreds of shades of gray.

-The ability to distinguish between Malicious vs Objectionable content is a core functionality in driving zvelo’s mission to make the internet safer and more secure by enabling our partners to deliver best-in-class safety and security applications. zvelo’s URL categorization engine classifies sites for content, malware, phishing, adult and other web content which spans about 500 categories.
-The data is integrated through our partner networks, covering more than 600+ million end users, for various security applications including web filtering and parental controls, threat detection and research, brand safety and contextual targeting and more.
+The ability to distinguish between a malicious site content vs objectionable site content is a core functionality in driving zvelo’s mission to make the internet safer and more secure by enabling our partners to deliver best-in-class safety and security applications. zvelo’s URL categorization engine classifies sites for content, malware, phishing, adult and other web content which spans about 500 categories.
+The data is integrated through our partner networks, covering more than 600+ million end users, for various security applications including web and DNS filtering, parental controls, cyber threat intelligence and research, brand safety and contextual targeting and more.

 How zvelo Categorizes URLs